wagerfield/onno/docs/features.md

 ### `style` keys as an array

 Styled System provides a `cssProperty` option to map a `prop` key to different CSS property.
 If the `cssProperty` is omitted, the `prop` key is used by default.
-This works well for one-to-one key mappings, but does not support one-to-many key mappings.
+This works well for one-to-one key maps, but does not support one-to-many key maps.

-In some cases you need to map a `prop` key value to multiple `style` keys.
+In some cases you need to map a `prop` value to multiple `style` keys.
 Such examples of this are a `size` prop that maps to `width` and `height` style keys or a `marginX` prop that maps to `marginLeft` and `marginRight` style keys.
-Onno's `styleKeys` option supports this behaviour:
+Onno's `styleKeys` option supports this functionality:

 ```jsx
 import styled from "styled-system"